JosephHeydorn/MakeCode-Tutorials/docs/projects/Thermostat-Demo.md

 ## Introduction

 This is a big project, so we are going to work in 3 sections.
 This will help keep everything nice and organized.
 We are starting from top to bottom.
 With that being said, lets get to it!
+(If you need a hint you can simply click on the icon to the left!)

 ## Step 1

-For the first section lets grab an if-else statement.
+For the first section let's grab an If-Else statement from the basic tab and place it in the forever block.

 ```blocks
 basic.forever(function () {